Privacy policy

 Duration of storage

-The user has the option to revoke their consent to the processing of personal data at any time.
-If the user contacts us by e-mail, they can object to the storage of their personal data at any time.
+The user may withdraw their consent to the processing of their personal data at any time.
+If the user contacts us via email, they may object to the storage of their personal data at any time.
 In such a case, the conversation cannot be continued.

 Application form